Vyral/wayne-chang/_posts/2019-01-04-3-things-buyers-freak-out-about-during-escrow.md

 {% include youtube.html %}

-**Termites.
-Asbestos.
-Mold.** What do these three things have in common?
+**Termites, asbestos, mold:** What do these three things have in common?
 If your buyer hears any of these words, **they’ll go berserk!** Fortunately for buyers and sellers alike, it turns out these issues are actually not that big of a deal.
 Today we’ll be discussing why buyers don’t need to flip their lid about any of these issues during escrow.

-**Termites**
+<u><strong>Termites:</strong></u>

 Before I got into real estate, I thought termites came in swarms and devoured homes almost instantaneously (thanks, cartoons).
 In reality, this isn’t the case—they eat your house very slowly.
 And because California is the perfect environment for these wood-eating fellows, pretty much every home more than 10 years old has termites.&nbsp;